 Tools That Can Help

 You don’t need fancy tools to tailor your resume with AI.
-ChatGPT (free version) or Claude work perfectly well for the analysis and rewriting steps.
+ChatGPT (free version works fine) or Claude work perfectly well for the analysis and rewriting steps.

 For most people, starting with free ChatGPT or Claude and the prompts above is enough.
 You can always add specialized tools later if you’re doing high-volume applications.